earowang/mists/README.md

 The **mists** package provides a suite of 1d, 2d, and visual tools for exploring and polishing missing values residing in temporal data.
-The primary focus of temporal missings is to look at the runs of `NA`, and the association with other variables.
+The primary focus of the package is to look at the runs of `NA` and the association with other variables, and to formulate missing data polishing strategies.

 ## Installation